Skip to main content

 Share:

-When faced with a cybersecurity threat, few organizations know how to properly handle the incident and minimize its impact on the business.
-Having a well-designed incident response plan (IRP) in place can save your organization time and resources on incident remediation.
+Few organizations know how to handle a cybersecurity incident properly and minimize its impact on the business.
+Having a well-designed incident response plan (IRP) in place can save your organization time and resources spent on incident remediation.

-We can get you started with building an efficient IRP.
-Read this post and create an IRP that fits your organization’s needs using the best practices from the NIST incident response framework.
+We can help you build an efficient IRP.
+Read this post and create an IRP that fits your organization’s needs using the best practices from the NIST incident response planning framework.

-Incident response plan: what it is and why you need one
+Incident response plan: what is an IRP and why do you need one?

 What is an IRP?

-An incident response plan (or program), or an IRP, is a set of written instructions enabling a timely response to data breaches, insider threats, and other cybersecurity incidents.
+IRP stands for an incident response plan (or program).
+It’s a set of written instructions enabling a timely response to data breaches, insider threats, and other cybersecurity incidents.
 An IRP elaborates measures to detect and identify an incident, respond to it, mitigate its consequences, and ensure it won’t reoccur.

-Definition of incident response plan by NIST Special Publication 800-34 Rev. 1.
-Incident response plan - The documentation of a predetermined set of instructions or procedures to detect, respond to, and limit consequences of a malicious cyber attacks against an organization’s information systems(s).
+[An] incident response plan is the documentation of a predetermined set of instructions or procedures to detect, respond to, and limit the consequences of malicious cyber attacks against an organization’s information system(s).

 Why is it important to have an incident response plan?

-Any cybersecurity incident can take an unprepared organization by surprise, and recovering from such an incident can drain lots of time and resources.
+Any cybersecurity incident can take an unprepared organization by surprise, and recovering from such an incident can be a major drain on time and resources.
 Conversely, the presence of response plans indicates a developed cybersecurity culture in an organization.
+According to the 2023 Cost of a Data Breach Report by IBM, organizations with incident response plans and incident response teams manage to identify breaches 54 days faster and, accordingly, save more money on remediation.

 Having an IRP is highly recommended for businesses of all sizes.